arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-30-emacs-bookmarks.md

  ...
 ```

-So, it's always trivial for a Bookmark to re-open a buffer by just
+So, it's always trivial for a bookmark to re-open a buffer by just
 visiting the file.

 ## Moved files